 This phase of the community engagement process started in January 2023 and included stakeholder interviews to better understand the issues and opportunities associated with the park.
 Interviewed stakeholder groups included:

 Barbara Hall Park has diverse users with varied needs.
-In many ways, the space is expected to be “everything to everyone”: a space for the everyday, while also being a place for reflection, mourning, celebration, and where people come to access the services of the 519 Community Centre.
+In many ways, the space is expected to be “everything to everyone”: a space for the everyday, while also being a place for reflection, mourning and celebration, and where people come to access the services of the 519 Community Centre.
 In the past, the park accommodated all of these uses quite well, but this has not been the case more recently.
 There is a lack of cohesion between the different park elements, and the park struggles to accommodate the huge number of users who visit during the annual Green Space Festival.

 The park is the green heart of the Church-Wellesley Village – a highly prized oasis of green within the community that is also its central gathering place.
-The raised lawn, garden beds, and canopy trees are all highly valued by nearby residents.
-However, the park lacks an appropriate range of seating, is not properly lit, and the pathways are not wide enough to accommodate heavy use.
+The raised lawn, garden beds and canopy trees are all highly valued by nearby residents.
+However, the park lacks an appropriate range of seating, is not properly lit and the pathways are not wide enough to accommodate heavy use.
 The programmed spaces present maintenance challenges that the community would like improved.
 The park has a lack of flat surfaces which make it difficult to program.

-As the home of two significant LGBTQ2S+ memorials, the Toronto AIDS Memorial and the Trans Memorial, Barbara Hall Park is an important community space for grief, reflection, and activism.
+As the home of two significant LGBTQ2S+ memorials, the Toronto AIDS Memorial and the Trans Memorial, Barbara Hall Park is an important community space for grief, reflection and activism.
 There is a strong desire to maintain these memorials as places where people can grieve or reflect quietly.
 However, there is a feeling that these memorials are not properly or clearly identified or maintained and they are sometimes vandalized.
 In addition, the AIDS Memorial does not resonate strongly with HIV-positive youth, who feel it should also inspire hope and celebrate the lives of those people who are currently living with HIV.

 The lack of clear sightlines throughout the park and the presence of dark corners present safety challenges and often attract undesirable activities, like drug use and drug dealing.
 Particular areas of the park, including the area to the south of the 519 and the northeast corner of the park, lack good lighting and/or programming and can feel particularly unsafe.